oduwsdl/Extract-URLs/README.md

 ## Order of Programs

 Some of the programs/scripts require the files from other programs/scripts.
-There correct order is shown below:
+The correct order is shown below:

 * extract_urls.py (creates a JSON file of extracted URLs for each directory)
 * get_repo_urls.py (creates repo_urls.json (only files with a repo URL) and all_file_urls.json (all files))